una-ui/una-ui/docs/content/3.components/tooltip.md

 | ignoreNonKeyboardFocus  | false   | `boolean` | Prevent the tooltip from opening if the focus did not come from the keyboard by matching against the :focus-visible selector.
 This is useful if you want to avoid opening it when switching browser tabs or closing a dialog. |
 | skipDelayDuration       | 300     | `number`  | How much time a user has to enter another trigger without incurring a delay again.                                                                                                                                            |

-:read-more{to="https://www.radix-vue.com/components/tooltip#provider" title="Radix Tooltip Provider API"}
+:read-more{to="https://www.radix-vue.com/components/tooltip#provider" title="Radix Tooltip Provider API" target="_blank"}

 :::CodeGroup
 ::div{label="Preview" preview}